Index

 - Pragmatic = practical, utilitarian

-- Renege = go back on, break one’s
+- Renege = go back on, break one’s promise, default on

 - Coherent = logical, reasonable